- United States: Finance > Municipal bankruptcy

 ‘On a par with the best practicing in this area’, Arent Fox LLP is recommended for its ‘professional and skillful advice’.
 Led from New York by the ‘extremely knowledgeable’ Andrew Silfen, the group also leverages platforms in Washington DC and Los Angeles to provide a strong service advising unsecured creditors’ committees and indenture trustees on restructuring cases of national importance.
 In a recent example, Silfen led the firm’s representation of the official committee of unsecured creditors in the $5.8bn Cengage Learning bankruptcy.
 In 2015, highly rated partner Mette Kurth left to join Fox Rothschild LLP.

 Within Municipal bankruptcy, Arent Fox LLP is a first tier firm,

-Within Not-for-profit, Arent Fox LLP is a third tier firm,
+Within Not-for-profit (nonprofit and tax exempt organizations), Arent Fox LLP is a second tier firm,

 United States: Industry focus

-Within Sport, Arent Fox LLP is a third tier firm,
+Within Sport, Arent Fox LLP is a second tier firm,

 United States: Intellectual property